 “In time, will the rise in the number of tourists coming to visit here ruin your way of life?
 Do numbers need to be controlled?”
-I asked the Deputy Chief of the longhouse via a translator, always eager to know if such visits are a necessity, with promises of government support and regular income, or a genuine eagerness to share their traditions with the outside world.
+I asked the Deputy Chief when visiting a longhouse in Borneo, Malaysia.
+Via a translator, I was eager to know if such visits are a necessity since they come with promises of government support and regular income, or whether there was a genuine eagerness to share their traditions with the outside world.

 “And should you ever get lost in the jungle, this is now your family and we will always help you.”